 In the Persian Empire, women were free to step out of their house without wearing a veil and move around without being escorted by a male relative.
 They enjoyed the freedom to bathe in public, in lakes and rivers.
 In Persian cities there were outdoor swimming pools which were shared by men and women.
-When the Greeks used to come to the Persian Empire, they used to be horrified by the sight of women moving around without veils and bathing in public.
+When the Greeks used to come to the Persian Empire, they were often horrified by the sight of women moving around without veils and bathing in public.
 They used to take this freedom for women as a sign of Persian effeminacy and decadence.

 In palace ceremonies, the Persian women played a prominent role.
 They attended the meetings and banquets in which foreign dignitaries had been invited.
 The Greeks had a hard time accepting the presence of women in their state-level meetings with the Persians, since in Greek culture only the prostitutes and courtesans attended the gatherings of political figures.
 The Greek dignitaries would often return to Greece with a low opinion of Persian culture, and they would spread canards about the moral character of women in the Persian royal family.

 There are several records of Persian women excelling in hunting and warfare.
-The Greek and the Persian sources talk about Roxane, a relative of Emperor Artaxerxes II, who was a champion in archery and throwing javelin.
+The Greek and the Persian sources talk about Roxane, a relative of Emperor Artaxerxes II, who was a champion in archery and javelin.
 The Persian women routinely went on hunting.
 They were capable archers and horse riders.
 Greek chroniclers talk about the warlike nature of the Persian women.
 Ctesias mentions that in the time of Cyrus the Great, the Persian women stood in the streets and taunted the men who were trying to flee from the Battle of Medes.